Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

 .1in

 {\bf{Bands for finite adjacent blocks intersecting a common stable leaf}}

+The constructions of bands will be similar to the construction of the band associated to a single lozenge.
 First we consider the case that all elements in $\C$ intersect a common stable leaf.
 Then every $C_i$ intersects exactly the same set of stable leaves, which is an open interval $I_0$.
-Without loss of generality we assume that $C_0$ is a lozenge.
-The other elements are grouped in consecutive pairs: either both elements $C_{2k-1}, C_{2k}$ are adjacent lozenges or they are adjacent $(1,3)$ ideal quadrilaterals.
-Let $\alpha$ be the initial corner of $C_0$ and $\beta$ be the final corner in $C_{2j}$.
+Let $\alpha$ be the initial corner in $C_0$ and $\beta$ be the final corner in $C_{2j}$.
 We adjoin the leaves $\wls(\alpha), \wls(\beta)$ to the open interval $I_0$ to produce a closed interval $I$ in the leaf space $\oo^s$ of $\wls$.
-The canonical band $B$ associated with $\C$ will intersect exactly the stable leaves in $I$.
-The intersection with each leaf in $I$ is connected and it is a geodesic.
-The intersection of $B$ with $\wls(\alpha)$ is exactly $\alpha$ and similarly for the intersection with $\wls(\beta)$.
-For a leaf $E$ in $I_0$ we consider the following: let $\eta_E = \wlu(\alpha) \cap E, \gamma_E = \wlu(\beta)$.
-These are both flow lines in $E$ which are geodesics.
-Let $B \cap E$ be the geodesic in $E$ with ideal points which are the negative ideal points of $\eta_E$ and $\gamma_E$.